Seagate/cortx-motr/README.md

 -   Fault-tolerant: with flexible erasure coding that takes hardware and network topology into account.

--   Fast network raid repair.
+-   Fast network raid repairs.

 -   Observable: with built-in monitoring that collects detailed information about the system behavior.